 Two participants saw a direct reduction in costs of care at a total value of £5k p.a.

 Contact Steve Taylor, PA Consulting

-Call and Care Open
+Call and Care – home-based respite in Ealing

-Provider: Dementia Concern (voluntary sector)
+Provider: Dementia Concern (voluntary sector) Open

 This is a home-based carers' respite service for people living with dementia and their carers from all communities within Ealing, which is a diverse borough.
 It is rated ‘Good’ by the Care Quality Commission as staff are able to assist with personal care as needed.